Protect SEQ native State Forests

-Although state forests are public land, their main purpose is for timber extraction not habitat protection.
-This leaves them wide open and vulnerable to ongoing logging and other destructive processes, leading to state-wide biodiversity loss and threatening the ongoing survival of already endangered species.
+State forests are public lands, but unfortunately, their primary purpose is for timber extraction rather than habitat and culture protection.
+This leaves them vulnerable to ongoing logging and other destructive processes, resulting in the loss of biodiversity and threatening the survival of already endangered species.

-The Qld government has made a number of commitments as part of the SEQ Forestry Agreement to protect Qld's unique plants and animals, including a commitment to end logging of native forest in the lower half of SEQ by 2024 and the transfer of native state forests to protected areas.
-However, the transfer commitment is only for 20,000 ha.
-This leaves 50,000 ha of unprotected state forest with no plan for protection.
+While the Queensland Government has made commitments to protect the unique plants and animals in SEQ, including ending logging of native forests in the lower half of SEQ (south of Noosa) by 2024 and transferring some native state forests to protected areas, this only covers 20,000 hectares.
+There are still 50,000 hectares of unprotected state forests without a plan for protection.

 How you can help

 1. Sign the petition now - Demonstrate your support for Queensland Government to end native forest logging and work with Traditional Custodians to ensure the ongoing protection of these forests and their invaluable natural and cultural values.